jeffqchen/jsmartsw_hw/README.md

 The main board has many ports for power and I/O:
 - **Power**
   - **DC 5V barrel jack** (optional)

+    The preferred source to power jSmartSW.

   - **USB-C jack** (optional)

+    USB functionality is provided via this port.
+You can also power the jSmartSW from this port.

   - **Toggle switch** (optional)

-    for turning the power from the barrel jack and USB-C jack on or off
+    For turning the power from the barrel jack and USB-C jack on or off.

 - **Video & Audio**
   - **HD15 video/audio passthrough input** (optional, suggested):